 This little amp sounds great!

-As a side note these amps are built better than Blues Juniors in that they use real metal pots not the cheap plastic jobs Fender puts in the BJ.
-Why Fender cheaped out on them is just a shame.
+As a side note, these amps are built better than Blues Juniors in that they use real metal pots, not the cheap plastic jobs Fender puts in the BJ.
+Fender cheaped out on them and it is just a shame.